leehaesung/YOLO-Powered_Robot_Vision/README.md

 ## Result of Object Recognition
-(Caution!!: Please don't use any picture.
-I made the source for an educational purpose.)
+(Caution!!: I have used the image sources for an educational purpose.
+Please don't use any picture in copyright.)

 ![predictions06.png](https://github.com/leehaesung/YOLO-Powered_Robot_Vision/blob/master/ImageFiles/predictions06.png)